TitleAssociate Professor, Health Communication

 Office BuildingPugsley Center

 Brookings, SD 57007

-BiographyJenn Anderson (Ph.D., Michigan State University) is an Associate Professor of Communication Studies at South Dakota State University, the Graduate Program Coordinator for the MA in Communication Studies & Journalism, and the Coordinator of the Health Communication Minor.
+BiographyJenn Anderson (Ph.D., Michigan State University) is an Associate Professor of Communication Studies in the School of Communication & Journalism at South Dakota State University.

 Doctor of Philosophy, Communication, Michigan State University.

 Master of Arts, Communication, Miami University.

 Research Methodology (surveys, measurement, interviews, focus groups, qualitative data analysis, statistics)

 Academic ResponsibilitiesDr.
 Anderson typically teaches 3 courses each semester, including

 -Interpersonal Communication (CMST 201)

 -Current Issues in Health Communication (CMST 441/541)